zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 The coding usually I do in my free time is:
 -  Hugo Static sites and
-- .NET Core apps, often webscrapers.
+- .NET Core apps, often web scrapers.

 ---
 class: col-2